Chapter 16:

 “Don’t you waste our time, kid.
 What’s your damn deal?”

-She slammed her hand on the table and, with the other, reached across to take me by the shirt.
-Pulling me in close, she raised her fist.
-Blue lightning began to crackle across her knuckles.
+She slammed her hand on the table again and, with the other, reached across to take me by the shirt.
+Pulling me in close, she raised her fist as blue lightning began to crackle across her knuckles.

 “I-I can’t reveal my secret to you yet—” I stuttered.